SystemsApproach/tcpcc/variants.rst

 algorithms face: The trade-off between reaching equilibrium for long-lived flows and dealing with transient bursts.
-On-Ramp adopts a modular design that directly addresses this tension, and does so without depending on more feedback from network switches about their queues.
+On-Ramp adopts a modular design that directly addresses this tension, and does so without depending on additional feedback from network switches about their queues.

 The main insight is that when a congestion control algorithm in equilibrium encounters severe congestion and drastically cuts its